 After a Year

-And according to the World Health Organization, about one-third of all cancers can be prevented by factors within your control, including diet.
+According to the World Health Organization, about one-third of all cancers can be prevented by factors within your control, including diet.
 There is still more research needed for conclusive evidence, but initial studies have shown that eating at least seven portions of fresh fruits and vegetables per day may lower your risk of dying from cancer by up to 15 percent.
 Specifically, eliminating red meat from your diet can reduce your risk factor for colon cancer.

-Reducing your reliance on meat, both for yourself and the Earth, can have life-altering benefits.
-Why not pass up the meat and give peas (and greens) a chance?
+So why not pass up the meat and give peas (and greens) a chance?